-The Augusta Symphony Orchestra is comprised of 50 to 60 members, including qualified youth.
-On occasion students of the Pineland Suzuki School, members of the Maine Youth Orchestra, and other young people are invited to join the orchestra for rehearsals and performances
+The Augusta Symphony Orchestra is comprised of adult members and qualified youth.
+On occasion students of the Pineland Suzuki School, members of the Maine Youth Orchestra, and other young people are invited to join the orchestra for rehearsals and performances.

 REHEARSALS AND PERFORMANCES

-Rehearsals are held each Wednesday evening from 7:00 pm to 9:00 pm.
-Rehearsals are at the Snow Pond Center for Performing Arts in Sidney, ME.
+Rehearsals are held each Wednesday at a time specified on the website.
+Rehearsals are at the South Parish Congregational Church, 9 Church Street, Augusta, Maine.
 Please show up early to help set up and stay a little late to help return the space to its original condition.
 Players are expected to be warmed up, tuned and ready to play by 7:00 PM.

 Performances: Attendance at dress rehearsals and performances is EXPECTED!
-Concert attire is black.
+Concert attire is dress black.

-As a member of the Augusta Symphony Orchestra there are certain responsibilities that you need to do:
+As a member of the Augusta Symphony Orchestra there are certain responsibilities that you have:

 SHOW UP!
 You’ve made a commitment to play with this organization.
 Your attendance at rehearsals and concerts is important!
 Please, do your 100% best to attend.

-If you can’t attend notify Kristi Mann in response to her weekly email and your section leader with as much notice as possible.
+If you can’t attend, responsd to the weekly email about practice and your section leader with as much notice as possible.

-Members should be set up, tuned and ready to rehears at 7:00 PM.
+Members should be set up, tuned and ready to rehearse at 7 PM.